SS

 Second Framework

-Four questions an advocate must be able to answer before submitting any AI-assisted work — and before challenging the opponent's.
-The ART operates in both directions: inward on your own work product, outward as a forensic weapon against the opposing submissions.
+Four questions an advocate must be able to answer before submitting any AI-assisted work, and before challenging the opponent's.
+The ART operates in both directions: inward on your own work product, outward as a forensic weapon against opposing submissions.

 Step 01